ArthurSonzogni/chromiumos-platform2/vm_tools/docs/dev_conf.md

 :   Force O_DIRECT on all virtio-blk devices.

 `O_DIRECT_N=N`
 :   Force O_DIRECT on Nth virtio-blk device.
 N starts from 0.
+For example,
+    `O_DIRECT_N=0` for turning on O_DIRECT on system.img on ARCVM.

 `BLOCK_MULTIPLE_WORKERS=true`
 :   Enable multiple worker threads on all virtio-blk devices.